Algebraic criteria for stable diffeomorphism of spin 4-manifolds: Translating the bordism invariants into algebra

-It is important to point out that for $\widetilde{M}$ spin, every class $x\in \pi_2(M)$ can be represented by a generically immersed 2-sphere $f\colon S^2\looparrowright M$ with trivial normal bundle.
-Since $w_2(x)=0$, the Euler number $e$ of the normal bundle to $f$ is even and hence can be changed to zero by a non-regular homotopy of $f$, performing $e/2$ cusp homotopies.
+On the other hand, it is not necessary for $\lambda_M$ to be even in order for it to have a quadratic refinement.
+Every class $x\in \pi_2(M)$ can be represented by a generic immersion $f\colon S^2\looparrowright M$.
+If $\widetilde{M}$ is spin, one can arrange for $f$ to have trivial normal bundle as follows.
+Since $w_2(x)=0$, the Euler number $e(f)$ of the normal bundle to $f$ is even and hence can be changed to zero by a non-regular homotopy of $f$, performing $e(f)/2$ cusp homotopies.
 As a consequence, the intersection form $\lambda_M$ has a quadratic refinement